AccordBox/wagtail-tailwind-blog/README.md

 ## Introduction

-This project is from my book [Build Blog With Wagtail CMS](https://leanpub.com/buildblogwithwagtailcms/)
+This open source project is for my book [Build Blog With Wagtail CMS](https://leanpub.com/buildblogwithwagtailcms/)

+**You can support my work by purchasing the ebook**

 Other books written by me